Index.hr

-Index.hr is a Croatian tabloid online newspaper, launched in December 2002 and based in Zagreb.
-It was founded by Matija Babić and was originally designed as a news aggregation website, providing news content from Croatia, Serbia and Bosnia and Herzegovina.
+Index.hr is a Croatian tabloid-like online newspaper, launched in December 2002 and based in Zagreb.
+It was founded by Matija Babić and was originally designed as a news aggregation website, providing news content from Croatia, Bosnia and Herzegovina, Serbia, and Slovenia.
 The website quickly grew in popularity and over time, more original content was produced by its growing staff until it became a popular media outlet in its own right.
 It has been described as having a "reputation of an independent, liberal, and strongly opposition outlet" with a "strong liberal bias".
+According to a 2023 report from the Ministry of Culture’s Ownership and Media Funding platform, Index.hr is one of the few media outlets in Croatia that received no state subsidies or public advertising, either from national, regional or local government bodies, or from state-owned enterprises.

-The news site covers politics, business, sports, show business, and features columns covering everything from gossip to political commentary, self-credited for exposing many scandals which "changed Croatia".
+The news site covers politics, business, sports, show business, and features columns covering everything from gossip to political commentary.
 According to Alexa Internet in 2010, Index.hr is one of the top sites in Croatia, and in Bosnia and Herzegovina.
 As of 2018, it is the leading Croatian news website.
 Despite its popularity however, it is among the least trusted Croatian news brands.

-Court trials
+Relevance and public opinion

+Index.hr has often had a polarizing effect on Croatian society.
+This is also reflected in the Reuters survey on media trust, where Index ranks first among digital-only outlets, with 46% of citizens expressing trust in the outlet.
+At the same time, with 29% of citizens expressing distrust, Index also tops the list of least trusted digital media.

+Index Investigations

+Since 2004, Index.hr has exposed a number of major scandals that led to the resignation of seven government ministers across various administrations.

+In 2014, Index exposed the biggest corruption scandal involving the then ruling Social Democratic Party (SDP).
+The reporting led to the dismissal and expulsion of finance minister Slavko Linić, the resignation of his deputy Branko Šegon, and Tihomir Kralj leaving the Tax Administration.

+In 2018, through a series of articles, Index uncovered email correspondence between then minister Martina Dalić and a secret working group tasked with drafting the so-called Lex Agrokor legislation.
+The investigation later revealed a serious conflict of interest among the group’s members.
+The fallout led to the minister’s resignation.

+In 2020, Index.hr revealed that PM Andrej Plenković (HDZ) had convened a confidential meeting with selected media representatives during the COVID-19 pandemic to influence their coverage.